14 Amazing Facts About Lin-Manuel Miranda

-11. He identifies with The Little Mermaid’s Sebastian.
+11. Lin-Manuel Miranda identifies with The Little Mermaid’s Sebastian.

 “As a child, the [character in The Little Mermaid] I related to the most was Sebastian the crab, and I think as an adult he’s still the one I relate to the most,” Miranda said in WIRED’s autocomplete interview.
 “He just wanted someone to sing in his concert, poor guy.
 He’s a frustrated musician!
 I relate.”

-12. He compares himself to other people, just like the rest of us.
+12. Lin-Manuel Miranda compares himself to other people, just like the rest of us.

-Miranda has packed a lot into his 38 years (he'll turn 39 in January).
+Miranda has packed a lot into his 40 years.
 To name just a few of his accomplishments: He has created Hamilton and In the Heights, co-written the music and lyrics for Bring It On: The Musical, penned a mini-musical called 21 Chump Street for This American Life, and translated the lyrics of West Side Story into Spanish for a 2009 Broadway revival.
 He has also appeared in The Sopranos, Modern Family, the revival of The Electric Company, and Sesame Street, among other shows.

 While starring in Hamilton, Miranda wrote songs for Disney’s Moana (with Opetaia Tavita Foa‘i and Mark Mancina) and composed music for a scene in J.J.
 Abrams’s Star Wars: The Force Awakens.
-He co-wrote Hamilton: The Revolution, has a new book out with illustrator Jonny Sun, and somehow finds time to do monthly "Hamildrops" of remixes and new music inspired by the show.
+He co-wrote Hamilton: The Revolution, wrote a book with illustrator Jonny Sun, and somehow finds time to do monthly "Hamildrops" of remixes and new music inspired by the show.